DO NOT check this box if you are using a public computer. User IDs potentially containing sensitive information will not be saved.

 Sign on to Online Banking

-The sooner your report fraud or identity theft, the faster PNC, other financial institutions and the authorities can take steps to assist you.
+The sooner you report fraud or identity theft, the faster PNC, other financial institutions and the authorities can take steps to assist you.

 If you are a victim of identity theft, it's important that you take action immediately.
-If you have accounts at PNC, contact your branch or account representative, or call our toll-free number 1-888-PNC-BANK right away to report the situation.
-Also, you might want to check the following for activity:
+If you have accounts at PNC, contact your branch or account representative, or call our toll-free number 1-888-PNC-BANK right away from to report the situation.
+Representatives are available Monday through Friday from 7:00 a.m. until 10:00 p.m. and Saturday and Sunday from 8:00 a.m. until 5:00 p.m.
+Please contact your local branch for hours of operation.

 If you believe you have become a victim of fraud, please do the following: